 Every animal has a right to humane medical care.
 It is heart breaking when there are ”no more beds” in our hospital for wildlife in dire need.

-There is no government funding or publicly funded entity to care for suffering wildlife.
-Less than 1% of the Center’s resources come from folks that bring us wild patients.
-By law, we cannot charge anyone, including municipalities, state agencies, and organizations that bring us ailing wildlife.
+NEWC receives no federal or state funding to provide emergency care to wildlife.
+Less than 1% of the Center’s resources come from people who bring us wild patients.
+By law, we cannot charge anyone, including municipalities, state agencies, and organizations that bring us sick, injured, and orphaned wildlife.

 Also by law, the Center must provide the same level of care to a wild animal as a veterinary practice provides to a dog or cat.
 Our wild patients, of course, have very different needs from dogs and cats.
 They do not have an owner who can cover the cost of their expenses either.

 We make every effort to stretch our resources as far as possible, but we are limited in the number of animals we are able to treat each year.

 All operating funds come from people just like you who care about wildlife and preserving our natural environment.
 New England Wildlife Center is a community organization – founded by your neighbors and run by your neighbors.